csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **3.22** Compare the performance of A∗ and RBFS on a set of randomly generated problems in the 8-puzzle (with Manhattan distance) and TSP (with MST—see Exercise 3.30) domains.
 Discuss your results.
-What happens to the performance of RBFS when a small random num- ber is added to the heuristic values in the 8-puzzle domain?
+What happens to the performance of RBFS when a small random number is added to the heuristic values in the 8-puzzle domain?

 **3.23** Trace the operation of A∗ search applied to the problem of getting to Bucharest from Lugoj using the straight-line distance heuristic.
 That is, show the sequence of nodes that the algorithm will consider and the f , g, and h score for each node.